mothur/mothur.github.io/_wiki/edamame.md

 after sampling a large number of individuals their rarefaction curves will asymptote to the same value.
 Since they have different evennesses the shapes of the curves will differ.
-Therefore, selecting a number of individuals to cutoff the rarefaction curve isn\'t allowing a researcher to compare samples based on richness, but their diversity.
-Finally, let\'s get a table containing the [ number of sequences](Nseqs), the sample
+Therefore, selecting a number of individuals to cutoff the rarefaction curve isn't allowing a researcher to compare samples based on richness, but their diversity.
+Finally, let's get a table containing the [ number of sequences](Nseqs), the sample
 [coverage](coverage), the number of [ observed
 OTUs](Sobs), and the [ Inverse Simpson diversity estimate](invsimpson) using the [summary.single](summary.single) command.
-To standardize everything, let\'s randomly select 2391 sequences from each sample 1000 times and calculate the average (note: that if we set subsample=T, then it would use the size of the smallest library):
+To standardize everything, let's randomly select 2391 sequences from each sample 1000 times and calculate the average (note: that if we set subsample=T, then it would use the size of the smallest library):